iproduct/demos-and-presentations/README.md

 # Demos and Presentations
-Demo projects and presentations from various IPT events
+Demo projects and presentations from IPT events